arcbtc/clichelnbits/README.md

     LNBITS_BACKEND_WALLET_CLASS=ClicheWallet
     LNBITS_DATA_FOLDER="./data"
-    cp .env.example .env # You can edit more variables in .env if you like
+    cp .env.example .env # You can edit more variables in .env if you like 'sudo nano .env'

     poetry lnbits run
 “Ctrl-A” and “d”